 In the Sierra, I had four pairs of socks, and I would rotate through three of them thanks to the stream crossings getting my feet wet.
 Now, I’m down to three pairs, and with yesterday’s pair still soaked, I switched to another pair today.
 With three more days until we get to Stehekin, though, if the rain continues as it has been, I’m going to run out of dry socks.

 Once the sun rose, though, the clouds cleared, giving the impression that it would be a great day out.
 It was still cold, but the sun was out.
 That didn’t last, though.
-By the time we got started hiking (around 8 am), the clouds had returned, and it didn’t take long after that for rain to start to fall.
+By the time we started hiking (around 8 am), the clouds had returned, and it wasn’t long after that before rain began to fall.

 The trail continued roughly along a ridge, exposed to the rain.
 Trees were scarce; most of the ground was covered with short grasses, shrubs, and the occasional sapling.
 Possibly because of the recent rain, many of the grasses were a very vibrant green.
 Clouds blew along the valley, and the mountains ahead looked more rugged, with snow-covered peaks.